a-bautista/csharp-api-net6/README.md

 `docker run -it --rm -p 8085:80 -e MongoDbSettings:Host=mongodbmylibrary -e MongoDbSettings:Port=27017 --network=mylibrary mylibrary:v3`

+I had to specifically use the port 27017 on the new API because that is the port from the container.

 - Create the image for docker hub, so Kubernetes can use it

 `docker build -t alexbr9007/catalog:v2 . `